 - Contrast Ratio: Contrast ratio is the difference between the brightest whites and the darkest blacks.
 At a minimum, projectors should have a contrast ratio of 1000:1.
 Look for an ANSI contrast ratio to be sure you are receiving the most accurate contrast value.
 BrilliantColor and sRGB are great bonus features as they allow you to control your projector’s color processing capabilities.

 - Available Inputs: The number of inputs on your projector affects how many devices you can connect to it.
-Likewise, it also affects the types of devices you can connect to your projector.
+Likewise, it also affects the types of devices you can connect to your projector like smartphones and more (our guide on connecting smartphones to projectors).
 High-Definition Multimedia Interface (HDMI) and Digital Visual Interface (DVI) inputs have become industry standards for home theater projectors.
-Blu-ray players, gaming consoles, and the Amazon Fire TV Stick, for example, all use HDMI connections, making this a vital feature.
+Blu-ray players, gaming consoles, and the Amazon Fire TV Stick (more on these in our guide), for example, all use HDMI connections, making this a vital feature.
 If you want to connect all 3 at once, you would need at least 3 HMDI ports that allow you to do so.
 USB ports allow you to share media from your tablet, phone, or even a USB flash drive.

 - Zoom and Lens Ratios: Portable projectors are often used on various screens.
 This means you want a projector that allows you to zoom, which makes it easy to adapt to various screen sizes.
 Lens throw ratios tell you how far the projector needs to be from the screen for max display.
 Lens shift functions allow you to move the lens without having to move the projectors.
 Vertical shift (up and down) and horizontal shift (left and right) let you perfectly position the picture on your screen.